aschombe/C-Script/README.md

 - [x] Exit function (exits the interpreter) syntax: (exit num)

 ## Todo
-- [ ] REBIULD FROM THE GROUND UP WITH BETTER SEPARATION OF COMPONENTS AND TAPE BASED INTERPRETATION
 - [ ] Stack overflow errors for recursion and variable stack
-- [ ] Put print statement output after the output for the line being interpreted
+- [ ] Put print statement output after the output for the line being interpreted, and dont print a 0 for every successful line
 - [ ] Support for code spanning multiple lines
 - [ ] Loops (while (giving me a headache))
 - [ ] String Literals (for printing) (will probably need single quotes, to differentiate in the parser)
 - [ ] Maybe Type checking
-- [ ] Potentially convert the entire language over to tape based to make certain things easier (like labels and jumps)

 ## Notes
 - Empty parenthesis '()' are evaluated to 0.0